nodj/MaxScript-udl/README.md

 # MaxScript-udl
-Notepad++ user defined language, for MaxScript (.ms) files syntax highlighting.
+ MaxScript (.ms) files syntax highlighting for Notepad++

+#More
+Notepad++ will automagically open *.ms files with this coloration

+Share and improve :)

+nodj